 The FCBC charger consists of DC Earth Fault Relay, which senses the leakage current from either bus or ground.
 The center point of the BATTERY bus is connected thru a resistance voltage divider circuit to the earth fault relay control circuit, which is also earthed.
-When any leakage path develops in either DC bus, the same leakage current will flow thru this circuit and if it exceeds preset value the earth leakage relay actuates and is interlocked with audio/visual annunciation circuit.
+When any leakage path develops in either DC bus, the same leakage current will flow thru this circuit and if it exceeds preset value the earth leakage relay actuates and is interlocked with the audio/visual annunciation circuit.

-The DC Earth Fault present on the circuit is detected by DC Earth Fault relay and it gives DC Earth Fault annunciation.
+The DC Earth Fault present on the circuit is detected by the DC Earth Fault relay and it gives DC Earth Fault annunciation.